MeowTaiga/Taiga-Bot/README.md

 ```

 ## Setup
-To Start Taiga, run the commands below
+To Start Taiga, follow the steps below.

+Navigate to the Config.js in the root folder, and insert your Discord API token and MySQL Authentication

 ```
 $ cd ../Taiga-Bot